MED FELLOWS & INTERNS

 MED Fellows are college graduates with a strong background as educators-- but they may have less experience teaching wilderness medicine or outdoor skills, and are eager to increase their mastery of their chosen subject matter.
 All Fellows receive a full scholarship, and international fellows generally have their living expenses and airfare covered by the MED Alliance.
 Successful Fellows are eligible for promotion to the instructor team following the conclusion of their programs.

 Interns may still be working on their bachelor’s degree, and tend to have less experience as educators and outdoor professionals.
 Interns receive more intensive mentorship and feedback, and MED often provides pre-internship training to help ensure they’re well prepared for programs.
 Interns pay a stipend to cover the expenses of their programming and mentorship.
 Following the conclusion of their programs, successful Interns are eligible for full Fellowships and their associated scholarships.

 How does the application process work?

-Each Fellowship has a different application process, but all of them will require a resume, and responses to a series of short questions that help us understand who you are as a candidate.
+Each Fellowship and Internship has a different application process, but all of them will require a resume, and responses to a series of short questions that help us understand who you are as a candidate.

 You can expect to hear back from the MED Alliance within a few days of the application deadline.
 All applicants will receive some sort of notification; qualified applicants will be asked to participate in a short interview.